jdormuth/beatgan/README.md

 # beatgan
-Using the Bar Generator from Musegan(https://github.com/salu133445/musegan) to generate drum beats.
+A keras implementation of the Bar Generator from Musegan(https://github.com/salu133445/musegan) to generate drum beats.